Welcome to the Zion & Bryce Tours Bundle

 Then it’s on to a couple of canyons guaranteed to take your breath away with their sweeping views and lush interiors, plus a mythical tale of malevolent water spirits which the Paiute once believed occupied these rivers.
 The final landmark on the tour is the beautiful Rainbow Point.

-Zion
+Zion 2023 Updates

 Please note that Zion has two parts – the Valley and East segments.Â

 The Valley segment can be done in your own car ONLY if the park has granted you a driving pass.
 Please check the park rules before your visit.
-If you do not get the driving pass, then the Valley segment can also be done using the park shuttle.
+If you do not get the driving pass, the Valley segment can also be done using the park shuttle.
 Please check the park rules for the shuttle as well.
-This audio tour works for both car and shuttle (and bicycle), so it does not matter which you choose.Â
+This audio tour works for both car and shuttle (and bicycle), so your choice does not matter.Â

 The East segment is driving only, so there’s nothing to worry about!